Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 That's it.
 That's all the JavaScript we need.
 As someone who **loves CSS** it feels great knowing that we can keep the JS simple and use CSS to implement this *descriptively*.

-Okay the real action is happening in the CSS, this is what we need to add to our previous styles:
+The real action is happening in the CSS, this is what we need to add to our previous styles:

 ```scss
 .landscape__layer {